Louise-coder/streamlit-covid/README.md

 ## Introduction
 This project, developed as part of the UE Python2, presents a Streamlit-based Covid19 Dashboard.
 The dashboard allows users to track the progression of Covid-19 cases over time for selected countries, with options to customize the display.

 **Streamlit**, the foundational technology behind this application, is an open-source Python library designed for creating interactive web applications effortlessly.
 It empowers data scientists and developers to transform data, visualizations, and analyses into user-friendly web applications with minimal code.
-By integrating Streamlit, this project provides a user-friendly interface for monitoring Covid-19 cases, making it accessible and informative.
+By integrating Streamlit, this project provides a user-friendly interface for monitoring Covid-19 cases, making it accessible and informative !

 ## Project Contributors
 - BENRADHIA Takwa